 A quick web search suggests that as of 2007 none of the Jeep dealerships on this page are still in business, at least not under the same names they had in 1953.

-If you've downloaded the poster-size copies of each drawing above, which are sized to print on 8.5x11" paper, all you need is the cover (60K GIF) and you have the makings of "CJ3B.info Universal Jeep Coloring Book" (left).
+If you've downloaded each drawing above, sized to print on 8.5x11" paper, all you need is the cover (60K GIF) and you have the makings of "The CJ3B Page Universal Jeep Coloring Book" (left).
 Your kids should love it -- kids love Jeeps, right?
 (See photos of Kids in Jeeps on CJ3B.info.)